-Looking for a fun activity you can do with your kids this Winter?
+Looking for a fun activity you can do with your kids this Spring?
 One that won’t break the bank?
-Get them orange picking at Cedar Farm in Dooralong!
+Get along to Cedar Farm in Dooralong for orange picking, pony rides and hay-trailer rides among the orchards.

 Image ©Alison McCann for Playing in Puddles

 Tucked away in the foothills of Wyong State Forest, Cedar Farm is a friendly, down-to-earth place with over 15 acres of orchards to explore.
-Run by Kay and Jack Schlachter who have owned the property for 11 years, this will be the fifth year that families have been invited to take part in one of their superb Pick Your Own Oranges events!
+Run by Kay and Jack Schlachter who have owned the property for 13 years, this will be the seventh year that families have been invited to take part in one of their superb Pick Your Own Oranges days!

 Image ©Alison McCann for Playing in Puddles